 All staff share in the supervision of students throughout the day.
 As students arrive on campus each morning and depart in the afternoons, three campus security officers and two student affairs specialists monitor student behavior at strategic locations.
 During passing periods, one student affairs specialist and the security officers circulate throughout the campus.
 During the lunch period, security officers, student affairs specialists, and assigned teachers monitor students in the meal and common areas.
+A school resource officer is also on campus frequently and is shared with Kennedy HIgh School.
 All parents and visitors are required to check in at the main office upon arrival, obtain and wear a visitor's badge during their visit, and then return to the main office upon departure.